Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 **Roots:** Your _roots_ manifestation applies stacks of blinded to all creatures who come near.

-**Shaping:** Your _shaping_ manifestation creates the pillars of the earth tile effect:
+**Shaping:** Your _shaping_ manifestation creates the _pillars of the earth_ tile effect:

-- ??
-- ??
+- create a solid block of stone, one height tier in size
+  - you can freely stack these blocks on top of each other
+- these pillars are destructible but durable
+  - they have 1 life, and gain 4 times your proficiency bonus absorption at the start of each of your turns
+  - when a block in a stack is destroyed, reduce the height of that stack by 1 tier
+- you cannot crush creatures with these pillars; if they would be crushed by the ceiling, instead push them into an empty tile of the creature's choice

-When you activate your _shaping_ manifestation, grant absorption to creatures who are standing on it.
+When you activate your _shaping_ manifestation, create a secondary _strength of the earth_ ground effect on top of a _pillars of the earth tile effect_ that persists until the start of your next turn.
+This ground effect grants 6 + Presence absorption to creatures who trigger it.

 **Storm:** Your _storm_ manifestation also knocks creatures that it hits prone.